EdgeLake/edgelake.github.io/docs/commands/backgound_services.md

 ### Subscribe to a broker
 The **run msg client** command subscribes to a 3rd party broker.
 It includes options to map the source data (the data on the broker) to a destination format.
 The mapping can be done using command variables, or by associating a mapping policy (from the metadata).
-See details below and with the details link.
+See details below.

 **Usage:**
 <pre class="code-frame"><code class="language-anylog">&lt;run msg client where